 There are several different ways to grow B+ mushrooms.
 The simplest, especially for beginners, is to use a commercially available, already-inoculated grow kit[iii].
 More advanced growers have plenty of other options, though.
 There are grow kits that are not yet inoculated with mycelium (bottles of liquid culture come with the kit or can be ordered separately).
 Or it’s possible to start from scratch, mixing and sterilizing the substrate at home and inoculating it with culture grown from spores[iv].
 Starting from scratch does require a bit more know-how, but it yields more consistent results.

 Please note, however, that in many jurisdictions growing psychoactive mushrooms is illegal, though possessing the spores or liquid culture usually isn’t.
 That means suppliers are not breaking the law to sell spores or culture or un-inoculated substrate or other supplies—but putting these items together and growing mushrooms may be a very serious crime.
 Again, it’s important for new, would-be growers to learn about current law in their area, to avoid breaking the law by accident.
+Regardless of the law, this doesn’t stop people from microdosing mushrooms.

 Whether using a kit or starting from scratch, a grower is going to have to source supplies from somewhere.
 It’s important to keep in mind that not all suppliers are equal and not all are even remotely adequate—the industry is completely unregulated.
 It’s not uncommon for kits to arrive contaminated or for bottles of culture to contain spores from the wrong strain or even the wrong species.
 Some would-be growers have bought bottles that turned out to contain nothing but water.